Error estimates for finite difference schemes associated with Hamilton-Jacobi equations on a junction: Error estimates

-\end{lemma} We now turn to the proof of the error estimates in the case of flux-limited junction conditions. \begin{proof}[\textbf{Proof of Theorem~\ref{thm:ee}}] Before deriving the error estimate, we remark as in \cite{IM} that we can assume without loss of generality that the Hamiltonians satisfy the additional condition~\eqref{H:add}.
-Indeed, if $u$ solves \eqref{eq:main} then
+We now turn to the proof of the error estimates in the case of flux-limited junction conditions. \begin{proof}[\textbf{Proof of Theorem~\ref{thm:ee}}] We assume that the Hamiltonians $H_{\alpha}$ satisfy \eqref{H}.
+Let $u$ be the solution of \eqref{eq:continuous} and $u^{h}$ the solution of the corresponding scheme \eqref{scheme} with $F=F_{A}$.